yulonglim/tp/docs/DeveloperGuide.md

    Use case ends.

-**Use case: UC15 - View absent students from all classes**
+**Use case: UC15 - View absent students from all the classes**

 MSS:

-1. User requests to <ins>view students from all classes (UC13)<ins>.
+1. User requests to <ins>view students from all the classes (UC13)<ins>.
-2. User requests to view absent students from all classes.
+2. User requests to view absent students from all the classes.
-3. TeachBook shows a list of absent students from all classes.
+3. TeachBook shows a list of absent students from all the classes.

    Use case ends.

 **Use case: UC16 - Clear filter**

-Precondition: A filter is applied to the student list.
+Preconditions: A filter is applied to the student list.

 MSS:

 1. User requests to clear the filter applied to the student list.
-2. TeachBook shows the list of all students.
+2. TeachBook shows the list of all the students.

    Use case ends.